ForgeRock (NYSE:FORG) Issues Q2 2022 Earnings Guidance

-A number of equities research analysts have recently issued reports on FORG shares.
-BTIG Research dropped their target price on shares of ForgeRock from $40.00 to $24.00 in a report on Monday, February 14th.
-Mizuho dropped their price objective on shares of ForgeRock from $32.00 to $24.00 in a research note on Thursday, May 12th.
-KeyCorp initiated coverage on shares of ForgeRock in a research note on Monday, April 4th.
-They issued a sector weight rating on the stock.
-Deutsche Bank Aktiengesellschaft dropped their price target on ForgeRock from $16.00 to $15.00 in a research report on Thursday, May 12th.
-Finally, JPMorgan Chase & Co. reduced their price objective on ForgeRock from $41.00 to $36.00 and set an overweight rating on the stock in a research report on Wednesday, March 2nd.
-Four equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-According to MarketBeat, the company currently has a consensus rating of Buy and an average target price of $26.56.
+Several research firms recently commented on FORG.
+Zacks Investment Research upgraded shares of ForgeRock from a sell rating to a hold rating in a research note on Friday, May 13th.
+Mizuho cut their target price on shares of ForgeRock from $32.00 to $24.00 in a research note on Thursday, May 12th.
+Truist Financial cut their target price on shares of ForgeRock from $30.00 to $25.00 in a research note on Tuesday, May 10th.
+KeyCorp began coverage on shares of ForgeRock in a research note on Monday, April 4th.
+They set a sector weight rating for the company.
+Finally, Deutsche Bank Aktiengesellschaft cut their target price on shares of ForgeRock from $16.00 to $15.00 in a research note on Thursday, May 12th.
+Four equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock currently has an average rating of Buy and a consensus target price of $26.56.

+In other news, EVP Peter M. Barker sold 2,000 shares of the company’s stock in a transaction dated Thursday, May 19th.
+The shares were sold at an average price of $16.75, for a total value of $33,500.00.
+Following the sale, the executive vice president now owns 121,654 shares of the company’s stock, valued at approximately $2,037,704.50.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+46.07% of the stock is currently owned by corporate insiders.

-Several institutional investors have recently added to or reduced their stakes in the company.
-Morgan Stanley purchased a new position in shares of ForgeRock during the third quarter worth $34,000.
-Quantbot Technologies LP acquired a new position in ForgeRock during the 1st quarter worth about $36,000.
-Cubist Systematic Strategies LLC acquired a new position in ForgeRock during the 3rd quarter worth about $90,000.
-Bank of America Corp DE boosted its holdings in ForgeRock by 980.2% during the 4th quarter.
-Bank of America Corp DE now owns 6,481 shares of the company’s stock valued at $173,000 after acquiring an additional 5,881 shares during the period.
-Finally, Renaissance Technologies LLC acquired a new position in ForgeRock in the 1st quarter valued at about $204,000.
-45.15% of the stock is currently owned by institutional investors and hedge funds.
+A number of large investors have recently modified their holdings of FORG.
+Morgan Stanley bought a new stake in ForgeRock during the 3rd quarter worth about $34,000.
+Quantbot Technologies LP acquired a new position in ForgeRock during the 1st quarter valued at about $36,000.
+Cubist Systematic Strategies LLC acquired a new position in ForgeRock during the 3rd quarter valued at about $90,000.
+Bank of America Corp DE lifted its position in ForgeRock by 980.2% during the 4th quarter.
+Bank of America Corp DE now owns 6,481 shares of the company’s stock valued at $173,000 after purchasing an additional 5,881 shares during the period.
+Finally, Renaissance Technologies LLC acquired a new position in ForgeRock during the 1st quarter valued at about $204,000.
+45.15% of the stock is currently owned by hedge funds and other institutional investors.

 ForgeRock, Inc, together with its subsidiaries, operates a digital identity platform to secure, manage, and govern the identities of customers, employees, partners, application programing interfaces (APIs), microservices, devices, and the Internet of things worldwide.
 It offers identity management products to automate onboarding/registration and progressive profiling, identity lifecycle and relationship management, identity provisioning and synchronization, user self-service, personalization, delegation, and privacy and consent management.